 The return of your interest in sex often means that you are more engaged in other parts of your life, feeling more optimistic, having more energy, returning to other activities, and having more forward momentum.
 That’s all good for you, and for your relationship!

 Treating your depression helps your relationship.
-You can read more about depression and how I work with it here.
-And my approach to marriage and couples counseling here.
-If you’d like to learn more, reach out to me here.
+You can read more about depression and how I work with depression treatment, or my approach to marriage and couples counseling.
+If you’d like to learn more, contact me here.